Grow your fan base: How nonprofits can use inbound marketing

 Do this: Look at your email click rates over time.
 They should be increasing as you segment and send more relevant content to different audiences because people feel more engaged.

 Don’t get bogged down by the technology.
 Inbound is more about a philosophy shift than a software purchase.
 Starting down the path of becoming an inbound-centered communications department can ignite energy that goes far beyond the ROI of the number of new constituents that you bring in.
 It puts you in the driver seat with your constituents and their real-time personalities and, ultimately, guides everything you do.

 Want to learn more strategies for your constituents engagement?
-We’re hosting an upcoming webinar on May 25th at 11 am PST all about moves management, the strategy for increasing engagement with smaller, promising donors and turning them into large advocates for your cause.
+We hosted a webinar all about moves management, the strategy for increasing engagement with smaller, promising donors and turning them into large advocates for your cause.

-Click the button below to register for “Salesforce Apps for a Moves Management Strategy”.
+Click the button below to watch the recording for “Salesforce Apps for a Moves Management Strategy”.